ja2-stracciatella/ja2-stracciatella/README.md

 ## License

 Unless specified explicitly in the commit message, all changes since `commit 8287b98` are released to the public domain.
 All libraries in `dependencies/lib-*` have their own licenses.

 It is not known under which license Tron released his changes.
 All we know, the source codes were publicly available in his svn repository.

-Original Jagged Alliance source codes were released by Strategy First Inc. in 2004 under Source Code License Agreement ("SFI-SCLA").
+The original Jagged Alliance source code was released by Strategy First Inc. in 2004 under the Source Code License Agreement ("SFI-SCLA").
 You can find the license in file *SFI Source Code license agreement.txt*.